7-10 March 2024, The NEC Birmingham

 Overview

-A total of seven qualifiers will be held and these will be overseen by the Crufts Working Party.
+A total of seven qualifiers will be held and the Crufts Management Team will oversee these.
 Qualifiers will be hosted independently or by a BFA / UKFL host team, and will be run during a BFA / UKFL show, at an approved BFA / UKFL venue or at a Kennel Club approved venue.
 Teams, dogs and handlers do not need to be registered with the BFA or UKFL but must abide by the Crufts qualifier rules and any regulations listed on the entry schedule.

 Each team shall consist of six handlers and dogs, four of which will run at any one time.
-Each team can also have a team captain, a box loader and an additional person to act as runner / ball collector.
+Each team can also have a line caller, a box loader and an additional person to act as runner / ball collector.
 A team may name a seventh dog and handler on the entry form for a qualifier – this dog and handler will act as an emergency reserve for the team at the Crufts final should they be required.
-All seven dogs may attend a qualifier.
+All seven dogs may attend and compete at a qualifier.

 A club may enter more than one team, and a club may qualify more than one team for the finals at Crufts.
 No team member or dog can enter/compete in more than one team.